-There are different types Pianos all differing in the range of size, weight, tone and sound.
+There are different types Pianos all differing in the range of size, weight, tone, and sound.
 These differences offer slightly different user experiences and some might suit a particular parents needs, whilst others might not.
-I have know a parent to buy a grand piano and did not realize that they had bought one that was too big for their house, which caused an almighty problem that was hard to resolve.
-This might not matter for yourself, however it does to others, so I highly recommend checking all possible problems that could occur before making any big purchases.
+I have known a parent to buy a grand piano and did not realize that they had bought one that was too big for their house, which caused an almighty problem that was hard to resolve.
+This might not matter for yourself, however, it does to others, so I highly recommend checking all possible problems that could occur before making any big purchases.

 There are 3 main types of piano:

 - Acoustic pianos – The acoustic is the traditional piano and makes sound from real strings.
 This has the best tone, sound and offers the a lovely user experience, which no digital or electric can compare to.
 These are usually more expensive than other types and can be very expensive if a grand-piano is bought.
 This is the best to learn on and most students who progress as a pianist will want to use one.
 The downside to acoustic is the fact they cannot be plugged into any device to upload the sounds for editing on computer software.
 This combined with fact that they will be extremely loud for anyone around is a limiting factor and should not be overlooked, because the household might get grumpy at the hours of playing.An advantage of the acoustic piano is the length of time it will last.
 A good piano should last 30-50 years if it is maintained and serviced every year, which will cost around 100-200 dollars.
 The price of an acoustic piano usually ranges between $5000 and $10,000 and is more expensive than the other types.